idealparable/BibleQ/BibleIsAntiSlavery.md

 (If I do future examples like this, I won't, though, be over-explaining what this kind of page is and isn't like I am now in this intro.
 Just trying to be crystal clear for this first one; in my experience it may be wisest to do so at least once somewhere.)

-Also note: Format options described in the must-read-notes below won't be used for the most part, other than that I'll delimit Bible quotes generally in slashes.
+Also note: Format options described in the must-read-notes below won't be used (at first; I might later) for the most part, other than that I'll delimit Bible quotes generally in slashes.
 Oh, and Bible version quoted is LSB in this case unless stated otherwise, not WEBP.

 {% include mustreadnotes.md %}